devat-youtuber/RestfulAPI/README.md

     > DELETE /api/products/:id

   2. Filter
-    gt = greater than, gte = greater than or equa.
+    gt = greater than, gte = greater than or equal.
     lt = lesser than, lte = lesser than or equal.

     > GET /api/products?price=15